Notes from the RuneQuest Panel

-- Finally, the rules support progression to rune level, not to provide barriers.
+- Finally, the rules support progression to the rune level, not provide barriers.

 There was some discussion about how this is a narrative problem, not a power problem.
-It is thought that the stations approach in HeroQuest was too formulaic and required too much upfront knowledge.
+The station’s approach in HeroQuest was thought to be too formulaic and required too much upfront knowledge.
 There are too many deus ex machina HeroQuests based on obscure lore.

-As Chaosium said before there is no kickstarter for RQ.
-Chaosium did say there will be a kickstarter for Gloranthan coins from Campaign Coins in February 2018.
-Also in the works is a RQ coloring book, like the recent Cthulhu one.
+As Chaosium said before, there is no Kickstarter for RQ.
+Chaosium did say there will be a Kickstarter for Gloranthan coins from Campaign Coins in February 2018.
+Also in the works is an RQ coloring book, like the recent Cthulhu one.